abuxton/abuxton/README.md

 ### Insert Interesting Banner here!

 Coffee-addicted, professional consultant, with a background in solving other people's problems with them, not for them, and teaching people how to adopt new technology, IaC, and DevOps from concepts to process.
 My life is a constant round of "could you, should you, and would you?"
 It's like "kiss, marry, or avoid" but for technology-related products.
 Believer in the https://wiki.c2.com/?ScottyFactor and advocate of https://dbad-license.org/ Open Source Solutions.
-Never be afraid to ask for help, but try to learn to ask well https://stackoverflow.com/help/how-to-ask ( AI sidekicks are the future... )
+Never be afraid to ask for help, but try to learn to ask well https://stackoverflow.com/help/how-to-ask ( AI sidekicks (agents and MCP) are the future... )

+> *"If I show up at your door, chances are you did something to bring me there."* *"My psych profile fit a certain... 'moral flexibility' would be the only way to describe it."

 ### My User Manual
 |   |   |   |   |